 Carina Trowbridge is an attorney and a former prosecutor for the Alameda County District Attorney's Office in California.
 She has served as a member of the Board of Managers for the Bayview/Hunter's point YMCA in San Francisco, on the Board of Directors of Children in Need International, and as a board member for the Marina Community Association of San Francisco.

-William "Cotty" Wolcott, Treasurer, works as an Executive Director in Private Wealth Management for The Private Bank of JP Morgan.
-Prior to joining the bank in 2010, he worked in institutional equity sales for Lazard Freres, Montgomery, and J.P.
+William "Cotty" Wolcott, Treasurer, works as Executive Director for Morgan Stanley Private Wealth Management.
+Prior to joining the bank in 2016, he was an Executive Director in Private Wealth Management for The Private Bank of JP Morgan (2010-2016) and he worked in institutional equity sales for Lazard Freres, Montgomery, and J.P.
 Morgan Securities from 2002- 2009.
 From 1993-2001, he worked at the boutique investment bank, Hambrecht & Quist, where he served as a Principal on the Equity Capital Markets Desk.
 He lives in Cole Valley with his wife and two children (10th and 5th graders) and enjoys spending time fishing, golfing and duck hunting.
 He received his B.A. in Environmental Studies from Hobart & William Smith Colleges and attended The Cate School.
 He also serves on the board of The Bay Institute (bay.org) serving to protect, restore and inspire conservation of San Francisco Bay and its watershed from the Sierra to the Pacific.

 Mike Zatopa is an attorney in private practice representing parents of disabled children in obtaining appropriate special education, mental health, and other services from public school districts and social service agencies.
 Mike also represents non-profit corporations that provide special education, residential and mental health services to publicly funded children.
 Michael has a BA from the University of San Francisco, a JD from University of California, Hastings College of the Law.
 Mike has also served as Board President of two non-profit child welfare agencies, and is on his second stint as member of the SFWS Board of Trustees.